Psychologists Singapore

 Frequently Asked Questions

 Yes, you can!
-TYHO psychologists in Singapore who provide online therapy sessions converse with their clients via audio or videoconferencing.
+TYHO online psychologists who provide online sessions connect with their clients via audio or videoconferencing.

 You can choose a modality based on your comfort level.
 After a few sessions, if you wish to change your preferences, that is okay.
 You can communicate with your psychologist regarding your needs and preferences!